Building Remote Teams

 Chances are that if you open LinkedIn looking for a software developer, you will get infinite search results.
 Programmer skills are particular to the task they are trying to complete, and not being well-versed in them is one of the main reasons you can't find the right candidate for your team on time.

 Not having experience with tech roles will most likely make you struggle.
-Not being familiarized with tech skills is one of the easiest ways to lose time, so many things can go wrong when hiring without tech knowledge.
+Not being familiar with tech skills is one of the easiest ways to lose time, so many things can go wrong when hiring without tech knowledge.
 You can't narrow your search this way, and your HR department will get thousands of submissions that will take ages.

 You must ensure your startup has a tech ally to help you understand what you mean to create and what skills are missing on your team.